-- pain usually aching, stiffness and tiredness of muscles.
-Pain may be worst after rest (eg. first thing in the morning) or after activity

-- extreme fatigue (tiredness), making it difficult to do your normal daily activities

-- poor sleep

-- problems with concentration and memory
+- chronic pain usually aching, stiffness and tiredness of muscles.
+Pain may be worst after rest (eg. first thing in the morning) or after activity - extreme fatigue (tiredness), making it difficultto do your normal daily activities - poor sleep - problems with concentration and memory ("fibro fog")

-- irritable bowel (diarrhoea, stomach pain).